Conveyancing terminology A-Z

 A plan held by H M Land Registry which shows the physical extent of a registered property.

-Land that is not yet registered at H M Land Registry.
+Land that has not been registered at H M Land Registry.
 Unregistered land now only makes up a very small percentage of land in England and Wales.
 It is usually not a problem if the property you are purchasing is unregistered, but it does generate a bit more work for your solicitor, and you will have to pay a higher fee to H M Land Registry to register your purchase.

 The seller of a property.